 Again, all of these films will be collaborations between Legendary and Warner Bros., although Tull’s studio still has a deal with Universal.

 During a conference in December 2015, Tull explained that he is still a juvenile at heart and he just wanted to see Kong and Godzilla fight.
 He does have a big problem though: Kong is much smaller than Godzilla was depicted in the 2014 film.
-A source told the Hollywood Reporter that Tull has a solution for this problem, but we’ll just have to wait until 2020 to learn what that is.
+A source told the Hollywood Reporter that Tull has a solution for this problem.
+It turns out that the Kong we will see in Skull Island is going to be an adolescent, so by the time he meets Godzilla, he should be as big as the lizard.